Rinrodan/HanaBustillos.com/content/blog/mothers-day-prayer/mothers-day-prayer.md

 I wrote this pastoral prayer for a mother’s day service when I was a working pastor.
 Like pretty much anything I ever wrote that was specifically about women or mothers, I got a lot of feedback about it.
 Several people in the church have remarked to me (even years later) that this prayer specifically made them feel seen, heard, or loved.
 I have added a little to it and edited it because it was originally meant for worship service purposes, but it mostly remains the same.

->**Content Warning:**  I tried to address all the different experiences we can have as mothers and children rather than just focus on the “mother as feminine ideal” that gets promoted a lot, especially around Mother’s Day.
+>**Content Warning:**  I tried to address all the different experiences we can have as mothers and children rather than just focus on the "mother as feminine ideal" that gets promoted a lot, especially around Mother’s Day.
 This prayer mentions child abuse, strained child/parent relationships, child death, miscarriage, and infertility.

 ---